gsliwoski/spotify_artist_recommender/README.md

 WORK IN PROGRESS

 Recommends artists based on the features of the top songs of the last 10 artists you listened to (could be less it currently only goes as far back as 50 tracks looking for unique artists.
+Note: This is surprisingly good at recommending artists I've never heard of.

 Either it uses the most recently played tracks or you can supply a list of artists to use instead.